hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/702_scc_xvii.md

 certainty, you will attain it in this very life.
 But manly endeavour is wanted.
 Do you know what it is?
 "I shall certainly attain Self-knowledge.
-Whatever obstacles may come, I shall certainly overcome them" — a firm determination like this is Purushakâra.
+Whatever obstacles may come, I shall certainly overcome them" — a firm determination like this is Purushakāra.
 "Whether my mother, father, friends, brothers, wife, and children live or die, whether this body remains or goes, I shall never turn back till I attain to the vision of the Atman" — this resolute endeavour to advance towards